scott-fleischman/ucd/ReadMe.txt

 CHARACTER DECOMPOSITION TAGS

 The decomposition is a normative property of a character.
-The tags supplied with certain decompositions generally indicate formatting information.
+The tags supplied with certain decomposition mappings generally indicate formatting information.
-Where no such tag is given, the decomposition is designated as canonical.
+Where no such tag is given, the mapping is designated as canonical.
-Conversely, the presence of a formatting tag also indicates that the decomposition is a compatibility decomposition and not a canonical decomposition.
-In the absence of other formatting information in a compatibility decomposition, the tag <compat> is used to distinguish it from canonical decompositions.
+Conversely, the presence of a formatting tag also indicates that the mapping is a compatibility mapping and not a canonical mapping.
+In the absence of other formatting information in a compatibility mapping, the tag <compat> is used to distinguish it from canonical mappings.

-In some instances a canonical decomposition or a compatibility decomposition may consist of a single character.
-For a canonical decomposition, this indicates that the character is a canonical equivalent of another single character.
-For a compatibility decomposition, this indicates that the character is a compatibility equivalent of another single character.
+In some instances a canonical mapping or a compatibility mapping may consist of a single character.
+For a canonical mapping, this indicates that the character is a canonical equivalent of another single character.
+For a compatibility mapping, this indicates that the character is a compatibility equivalent of another single character.

 The compatibility formatting tags used are: